-Every company should employ some type of backup system no matter how small or large they are… but the question is, what type of backup is best?
-Before we get into that, we need to understand what “backing up” means.
+Every company should employ some type of backup system no matter how small or large they are.
+The question on everyone’s mind always is, what type of backup is best?
+But before we get into that, we need to understand what “backing up” means.

 There are several reasons to backup:

-1. Keeping copies of important data and information
+- Keeping copies of important data and information.

-2. Providing redundancy in case of system failures
+- Providing redundancy in case of system failures.

-3. Disaster recovery to allowed continued operation of services.
+- Disaster recovery to allow continued operation of services.

-In addition to the whys, there are also several levels of backup:
+In addition, there are also numerous levels of backup:

-1. Archiving a copy of documents and files
+- Archiving a copy of documents and files.

-4. Onsite replacement hardware such as computers, servers and hard disks in case of failures
+- Onsite replacement hardware such as computers, servers and hard disks in case of failures.

-6. Backup broadband lines because many businesses rely on internet and email
+- Backup broadband lines because many businesses rely on internet and email.

 And within each of these storage based backup levels, there are also several methods to do so:

-1. The oldest standard is physical media, backing up to either tape, CDs or DVDs (in the past, used to be floppy disks for anyone old enough to remember those)
+- The traditional standard is physical media, backing up to either tape, CDs or DVDs (in the past, used to be floppy disks for anyone old enough to remember those).

-2. External hard drive for instant access to data for restore or recovery
+- External hard drive for instant access to data for restore or recovery.

-3. Online backup (usually paired with “cloud” services)
+- Online backup (usually paired with “cloud” services).

-4. Real-time replication (similar to online backup but creating an actual mirror copy of a database/system that can be activate and put into usage in case the primary system fails)
+- Real-time replication (similar to online backup but creating an actual mirror copy of a database/system that can be activated and put into usage in case the primary system fails).

-We believe the best method is to employ a combination of these backup procedures depending on what kind of data and systems are being backed up.
+At PTM, we believe the best method is to employ a combination of these backup procedures, depending on what kind of data and systems that are being backed up.
 PTM uses the following back up procedures:

-• We use onsite back to multiple file servers, hard drives and physical media for documents, files and emails
+- Onsite back up to multiple file servers, hard drives and physical media for documents, files, and emails.

-• We use high-speed tape backup that is stored offsite for all system data, databases and programs; those backup procedures run during off hours
+- High-speed tape backup that is stored offsite for all system data, databases, and programs.
+Those backup procedures run during off hours.

-• We use real-time replication to an out-of-state server facility for disaster recovery
+- Real-time replication to an out-of-state server facility for disaster recovery.

-• We have backup email system in case our email server goes down
+- A backup email system in case our email server goes down.

-• We have duplicate hardware of all our critical systems to ensure rapid replacement if a failure occurs
+- Duplicate hardware of all critical systems to ensure rapid replacement if a failure occurs.

-• We have a backup phone system in case of power outage in our primary facility
+- Backup phone system in case of power outage in our primary facility.

-• We have multiple backup broadband lines to our primary broadband line
+- Multiple backup broadband lines to our primary broadband line.